OfflineOnline/ae2Colony/README.md

 # Setup
 - wget https://raw.githubusercontent.com/toastonrye/ae2Colony/refs/heads/main/ae2Colony.lua
+0. Video guide, it's long but setup is in the first ~10 mins or so. https://www.youtube.com/watch?v=bRNkBSM9rm4
 1. This script was written while playing ATM10 v4.2, it requires several mods from that modpack.
 CC:Tweaked, Advanced Peripherals, Minecolonies, AE2.
 2. The Advanced Peripherals(AP) mod goes through frequent updates, there is a significant chance this script won't work if the AP version isn't 0.7.51b
 3. You need to understand how to setup AE2 autocrafting systems, and have a general idea how Minecolonies works.